hhandika/segul/README.md

 ![last-commit](https://img.shields.io/github/last-commit/hhandika/segul)
 ![License](https://img.shields.io/github/license/hhandika/segul)

 SEGUL is an ultrafast, memory-efficient command-line (cli) application for working with sequence alignments.
 It is a cross-platform, single executable app, with zero runtime dependency on MacOS and Windows.
 On Linux, it relies on only a library provided by the OS.
-In simple words, you need not worry about dependencies.
+In simple terms, you need not worry about dependencies.
 It is designed to handle operations on large genomic datasets, while using minimal computational resources.
 However, it also provides convenient features for working on smaller datasets (e.g., Sanger datasets).
 In our tests, it consistently offers a faster and more efficient (low memory footprint) alternative to existing applications for a variety of sequence alignment manipulations ([see benchmark](https://github.com/hhandika/segul-bench)).

 The app is designed with data security and repeatability in mind.
 By default, it prevents overwriting files and checks whether input sequences contain only valid IUPAC characters.
-When concatenating alignment, the app checks if all the sequences in each input file are aligned.
+When concatenating alignments, the app checks if all the sequences in each input file are aligned.
 It will abort processing if the input sequences are not aligned.
 It also carries the memory and multi-threading safety features provided by [the Rust programming language](https://www.rust-lang.org/).
-The program also logs its terminal output for record keeping.
+SEGUL logs terminal output for record keeping.

 Features:

-1. Computing alignment summary statistics.
+1. Compute alignment summary statistics.
-2. Concatenating alignments with partition settings.
+2. Concatenate alignments with partition settings.
-3. Converting alignments to different formats.
+3. Convert alignments to different formats.
-4. Converting partition formats.
+4. Convert partition formats.
-5. Extracting sequences from a collection of alignments based on user-defined IDs (include regular expression support).
+5. Extract user-defined sequences from a collection of alignments (includes regular expression support).
-6. Filtering alignments based on minimal taxon completeness, alignment length, or numbers of parsimony informative sites.
+6. Filter alignments based on minimal taxon completeness, alignment length, or numbers of parsimony informative sites.
-7. Getting sample IDs from a collection of alignments.
+7. Get sample IDs from a collection of alignments.
-8. Mapping sample distribution in a collection of alignments.
+8. Map sample distribution in a collection of alignments.
-9. Batch renaming sequence IDs.
+9. Batch rename sequence labels.
-10. Splitting alignments by partitions.
+10. Split alignments by partitions.
-11. Translating DNA sequences to amino acid sequences
+11. Translate DNA sequences to amino acid sequences

 Supported sequence formats: